SJ-IMTP test

 Contents of Article

 Although the Static SJ-IMTP is an accurate and reliable measure of an athlete’s Dynamic Strength Index, it can be problematic to conduct due to the requirements of complex and expensive equipment (i.e. force platforms).
-Nonetheless, it provides the strength and conditioning coach or sports scientist with novel information regarding the athlete’s force producing capacity.
+Nonetheless, it provides the strength and conditioning coach or sports scientist with novel information regarding the athlete’s force-producing capacity.

-Though it appears somewhat complicated, this test is actually very simple and is used to measure an athlete’s Dynamic Strength Index.
 The Dynamic Strength Index (DSI), otherwise known as the Dynamic Strength Deficit [1] or the Explosive Strength Deficit [2-4], is simply a ratio between an athlete’s ballistic peak force and their dynamic or isometric peak force [5].
 This can be used to identify whether the athlete may require maximal strength training, ballistic strength training, or concurrent training (i.e. a combination) as a stimulus in their programme [6].
-It can also be used to reliably measure the performance capabilities in both the lower- and upper-body and in recreational, university, and elite athletes.

 Firstly, the Static SJ refers to the Static Squat Jump, and the IMTP is the abbreviation for the Isometric Mid-Thigh Pull.
 The Static SJ is a dynamic ballistic exercise, whilst the IMTP is an isometric exercise.
 Using both of these tests and comparing the results, the practitioner is able to identify the athlete’s strengths and weaknesses when it comes to producing force.